 The relationship with Westpac Foundation gave us the opportunity to pitch to the Westpac Group for Aboriginal designs to be incorporated in their new offices at Barangaroo in Darling Harbour – our first major project.

-Today, NADA is based in Coffs Harbour on the Mid North Coast of NSW, Australia, and remains a leading champion in the field of Aboriginal art, design and best practice licensing services.
-NADA has a total of 25 artists on its fast-growing nationwide portfolio and has facilitated major public works both for government and corporate organisations.
+NADA is based on the Mid North Coast of NSW, Australia, and remains a leading champion in the field of Aboriginal art, design and best practice licensing services.
+NADA works with many and varied artists on its fast-growing nationwide portfolio and has facilitated major public works both for government and corporate organisations.